rickgrimes-netizen/rickgrimes-netizen/README.md

 - 👋 Hi, I’m @rickgrimes-netizen
 - 👀 I’m interested in python programming, ethical hacking and I'm an aspiring ethical hacker and want to develop my own hacking tools for pentesters
-- 🌱 I’m currently learning python for beginners
+- 🌱 I’m currently learning python and web development for beginners
 - 💞️ I’m looking to collaborate on many projects as I learn more
-- 📫 You can contact me using my email sirasante@protonmail.com
+- 📫 You can contact me using my email sirasante@protonmail.com or follow me on twitter @1hacker_dev

 <!---
 rickgrimes-netizen/rickgrimes-netizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.